axelriet/LwMQ.net/out/html/_sources/api/messaging.rst.txt

         // contains the available data length, and therefore
         // the maximum number of bytes to read from the buffer.
         //
+        // A creative developer can use some unused high bits to
+        // pass flags or other tiny bits of information alongside
+        // the buffer size, since the maximum buffer size does not
+        // currently uses all the bits of a 64-bit SIZE_T value.
+        //
+        // You must query the transport buffer limits to find out
+        // how many high bits are available, and observe that the
+        // buffer limit is transport-dependant and can (probably
+        // will) change in the future as LwMQ, transports, networking
+        // hardware, and computer architectures evolve.
+        //
+        // Of course, if you do so, you must mask off any high
+        // bits you stash to recover the buffer size before using it.
+        //

         SIZE_T BufferSizeBytes;

+        //
+        // The pointer is constant and must not be modified by
+        // the caller.
+        //

         const PBYTE Buffer;
     }